fangpinsern/PersonalResumeWebsite/README.md

 The setup at the moment is a little tedious.
 However, I will try to make the process as simple as possible.
 After the setup, the rest will be a breeze.
 The end goal is to have multiple components that you the user can pick and choose to add into your website by entering a few words in the config file.

+A sample of the website can be found on https://fangpinsern.github.io/PersonalResumeWebsite/

 ## User Guide

 ### 1. How to set the webpage up?